top of page

 Mississippi Dialogues is a public art project reimagining possibilities for Mississippi River flood management through situated cartographic design.
 I am mapping public testimonies about flooding into a Mississippi transformed by Indigenous ways of talking about water and flooding, in collaboration with the Nations whose homelands include the River.
 The destination is a series of large-format map panels to be installed at outdoor, publicly-accessible venues along the river (parks and exterior walls), with an accompanying guidebook.

-We are heartbroken to share the news that our friend and collaborator Lance Foster walked on last night.
+We are heartbroken to report that our friend and collaborator Lance Foster continued his journey January 12, 2025.

 2024–2026 Collaborators